xamarin/xamarin-forms-samples/UserInterface/DatePicker/README.md

 ---
 name: Days Between Dates
 description: This program uses the Xamarin.Forms DatePicker to allow the selection of two dates and then calculates the number of days between those dates.
-See...
+See the article Using DatePicker for more details.
 topic: sample
 languages:
 - csharp